 Do upgrades affect resale value?

-Stock cars traditionally retain value best.
+Stock cars retain value best regardless of model year.
+Modified cars command strong prices when the work is documented and of high quality.
 But high-quality builds with carefully chosen parts are increasingly seen as desirable by knowledgeable buyers.

 Conclusion

-The Porsche 997 Turbo remains considered one of the most well-rounded Porsche 911 models.
+The Porsche 997 Turbo remains among the most capable Porsche 911 models built.
 It offers enduring heritage, advanced engineering, and enviable upgrade potential.
 With the right scope of work on engine, suspension, brakes, aero, and tech, you can craft a car that looks, feels, and performs like it belongs at the top of the 911 bloodline.

-Whether in coupé or Turbo Cabriolet guise, the 997 continues to exemplify that famous Porsche balance: analog feel with cutting-edge performance.
-Thanks to its Mezger heart and endless mod potential, it’s a vehicle you’ll be proud to drive, for now and far into the future.
+Whether in Turbo Coupe or Turbo Cabriolet guise, the 997 continues to exemplify that famous Porsche balance: analog feel with cutting-edge output.
+It is a sports car that rewards ownership at every level of modification.
+Thanks to its Mezger heart and endless mod potential, it's a vehicle you’ll be proud to drive, for now and far into the future.

 Photo credit: Alexandre Prévot from Nancy, France, CC BY-SA 2.0, via Wikimedia Commons, The Car Spy, CC BY 2.0, via Wikimedia Commons